Beloth/Ostston-Work/Notes/Next Session.md

 His estate is just north of the city.
 There a small wood the you could use to sneak closer to the manor but be warned the estate is patrolled by city guard.

-The aide rushes in... "there's someone coming down the stairs."
+The Inaral rushes in... "there's someone coming down the stairs."
 Jardon "Finish up here, I'll send them away"
 The aide continues to unlook the doors